TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Added support for compatibility mode which will prevent collisions with other shortcodes using the same name.
+* Added support for compatibility mode which should eliminate collisions with other shortcodes using the same name.
-* Added support for overrides for the jQuery Tools registration which will allow the user to override which version of jQuery tools is loaded without modifying core plugin code.
+* Added support for overriding the jQuery Tools registration which will allow the user to override which version of jQuery Tools is loaded without modifying core plugin code.
 * Added a meta box to the post and page screens that list all the shortcodes as well as a link to the documentation.
 Should help with trying to remember the shortcode names
 * Improved inline documentation in the code